Why hire an event videography team?

 - Before the event.

-- Teaser videos - incorporate footage from past events and testimonials from attendees, keynote speakers and exhibitors, all edited to inspiring music.
+- Teaser videos – incorporate footage from past events and testimonials from attendees, keynote speakers and exhibitors, all edited to inspiring music.
 A teaser video captures the excitement of your event with a promise of bigger things to come.
+We recommend 1 or 2 event videographers for such content, however this is dependent on the scale of the event.

-- Keynote speaker announcement videos - This is a chance for your keynote speakers to announce the exciting topics they will cover at your event.
+- Keynote speaker announcement videos – This is a chance for your keynote speakers to announce the exciting topics they will cover at your event.
+We commend of a team of 2 event videographers for this content.

 - Venue profile videos – Sell the location just as much as you sell the event, with details of key locations of interest: parking, accommodation etc. These are especially good if you don’t have footage from previous events to put a strong teaser together.